Why You Should Care About Myopia

 If you have a young child, we recommend regular eye exams because the condition is known to progress rapidly throughout childhood, causing significant risk to your child’s eye health in the long term.

-Visit Melania Napolitano, O.D. at 20/20 Eye Care to learn more about myopia and myopia management.
+Visit Dr. Melania and Dr. Maria at 20/20 Eye Care to learn more about myopia and myopia management.

 1 in 3 Children Have Myopia